 - Protect what’s left.
 Don’t put yourself in any danger, but do what you can to save any undamaged items.
-Safely preserve any property or memories you can.

-- Find a home away from home.
+- Find a temporary home away from home.
 If the damage from a covered loss is too bad, and you can’t live in your home until it’s repaired, your adjuster will help you find a place to stay.
 It could be a hotel, apartment or house.
 It may not be as homey as you’d like, but it will come at no cost to you, and in some cases your meals might be partially covered, too.